man > perlreapi(1)

 with the regular expression.
 It includes data about optimisations that Perl can use to

-is needed to properly execute patterns in various contexts, such as if the pattern
+needed to properly execute patterns in various contexts, such as if the pattern anchored in

-anchored in some way, or what flags were used during the compile, or if the program
+some way, or what flags were used during the compile, or if the program contains special

-engine that compiled the pattern.
-These are the "intflags" and "pprivate" members.
+that compiled the pattern.
+These are the "intflags" and "pprivate" members. "pprivate" is a

-"pprivate" is a void pointer to an arbitrary structure, whose use and management is the
+void pointer to an arbitrary structure, whose use and management is the responsibility of the

 typedef struct regexp {